 The Weibull distribution has high flexibility, that is, it can change into other distributions such as the exponential distribution depending on the value of the scale and shape parameters.
 The Weibull distribution can handle asymmetric data, which often occurs in disaster loss data.
 The Weibull distribution can describe the failure rate of an object that increases or decreases with increasing time, which corresponds to the unpredictable characteristics of natural disasters.
 The Weibull distribution can be used to create control charts that can monitor the quality of the production process, which is useful for reducing the risk of losses due to natural disasters.
 By using the Weibull distribution, insurance companies can estimate the amount of premium that must be paid by customers who take out volcanic eruption insurance.
 This premium can be determined by calculating the expected value and standard deviation of losses that may occur due to a volcanic eruption.
-Apart from that, Weibull distribution can also help insurance for losses due to volcanic eruptions which are formulated in equations (3) and (4) (Akgül et al., 2016; Wais, 2017):
+Apart from that, Weibull distribution can also help insurance companies to manage risk.
+In this Weibull distribution, it is used to determine the value of expectation and variance for losses due to volcanic eruptions which are formulated in equations (3) and (4) (Akgül et al., 2016; Wais, 2017):